Let's go see the natural Akita cedars [2] A forest of natural Akita cedars with giant trees over 200 years old

 - access:

-- Public Transportation/Get off at Futatsui Station on the JR Ou Main Line, about 9 minutes by Futatsui Community Bus, Roadside Station Futatsui Bus Stop (Community Bus are closed on Sundays and public holidays) or about 5 minutes by taxi
+- Public transportation: Get off at Futatsui Station on the JR Ou Main Line, take the Futatsui Community Bus for about 9 minutes, then take the Futatsui Roadside Station bus stop (community buses do not operate on Sundays and holidays), or take a taxi for about 5 minutes

-- Car/Approx. 10 minutes from Futatsui Shirakami IC on the Akita Expressway, or 15 minutes from Odate Noshiro Airport IC on the Akita Expressway
+- By car: Approximately 10 minutes from Futatsui Shirakami IC on the Akita Expressway, or approximately 15 minutes from Odate Noshiro Airport IC on the Akita Expressway

 Google Map

-base is the Yatate Pass/Odate Yatate Heights Roadside Station The roadside station's parking lot can be used for strolling, and the building has pamphlets with information on walking routes.
-There are also staff members who are knowledgeable about the area, so it's a good idea to gather information before you set off.
+For a base camp, the "Michi-no-Eki Yatate-toge/Odate Yatate Heights" on National Route 7 is convenient.
+The roadside station's parking lot can be used for walks, and there are guide pamphlets for the walking trails inside the building.
+There are also staff members who are familiar with the area, so it's a good idea to gather information before you start walking.

 Historical Road Yatate Pass Promenade Information